Lanse

-Lanse (လန်ဆယ်, officially called Laching (လာချင်) is a village in Hsawlaw Township in Myitkyina District in the Kachin State of north-eastern Myanmar.
+Lanse (လန်ဆယ်, officially called Laching or Lar Chin (လာချင်) is a village in Hsawlaw Township in Myitkyina District in the Kachin State of north-eastern Myanmar.

 The village was home to the Kachin Border Guard Force Battalion 1002 headquarters under the command of the New Democratic Army – Kachin (NDA-K).
 The outpost was captured by the Kachin Independence Army on 11 November 2024 during the Myanmar civil war.
 Earlier in October 2024, the NDA-K issued an order to close mining operations including gold and rare earth mining sites in their territory, including Lanse.